St1ngLeR/CDScriptManager/README.md

 #### `Preset file (scripts/presets/*.ini)`
 - `[(script_name).cdscript]` section contains all values related to it's script.
-- `~state` is the main key that is rensposible for disabling/enabling script to load. (`false` - disable, `true` - enable) The script section can also use other keys if the script has settings that the user can configure in the manager.
+- `~state` is the main key that is rensposible for disabling/enabling script to load. (`false` - disable, `true` - enable)

+The script section can also use other keys if the script has settings that the user can configure in the manager.
 ## Writing a CDScript file
 > [!CAUTION]
 > This section is dedicated to creating script files and is intended exclusively for experienced users.
 Any manipulation of scripts can lead to malfunction of the game.
 Do this at your own risk.

-As described earlier, the main task of CDSM is to download CDScript files for the Crashday game.
+As described earlier, the main task of CDSM is to integrate CDScript files to the Crashday game.
 CDScript files are unencrypted human-readable files with the extension `.cdscript`.
-Script files can be opened and edited in any text editor (for example, [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus)).
+Script files can be created, edited and opened in any text editor (for example, [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus)).
 ![image](https://github.com/St1ngLeR/CDScriptManager/assets/63962772/2efcb020-cacd-49eb-a862-560694a6192f)
 *Sample code "Hello World!" in the form of a CDScript.
 The script outputs the line "Hello World!" to the `cdscript_log.txt` logging file.*